-Content Summary: Home safety rules for kids are the first things that parents should know before start parenting to ensure their child’s safety and security.
-So Let’s begin –
+Home safety rules for kids are the first things that parents should know before start parenting; to ensure their child’s safety and security, parents must obey some home safety rules that are suitable for their kids.

 Home is where kids learn and grow, the place where they find love and care, most importantly explore the world around them.
 Besides, a home is the safest place for a child to play and moving around.
 However, according to the Home Safety Council, almost 20 million injuries and 20 thousand deaths resulting from accidents that happened at home every year.
 Press reports some possible accidents which are choking pool water, dropped from the staircases, beaten by other kids, and get bitten from a trusted home pet.